mattyoung101/omicron/documentation/docs/open_source.md

 # Open source acknowledgements
-Team Omicron is happy to acknowledge our use of many open-source projects in developing our robots software, which we acknowledge here:
+Team Omicron would like to thank and acknowledge the authors of the following open-source software we used while developing our robot software:

 ## Omicam
 - [log.c](https://github.com/rxi/log.c): MIT licence